Brainerd Lakes Area Grant

 - Stimulate others to participate In problem-solving.

-- Promote leverage for generating additional fund.
+- Promote leverage for generating additional funds.

 What We Don't Fund: